T0mmykn1fe/iPadMeetingRoomMagic/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt](https://github.com/cowboy/grunt).

 ## Release History

+* 0.3.4 - Google+ changes cause displayName to now be missing sometimes.
+So thanks to Hai Vu we fallback to an email (minus domain).
+We also fallback to 'None' now if there is no organizer at all or if we couldn't parse the email correctly (or it wasn't provided).
 * 0.3.3 - Increase max rooms from 100 to 250 (the max) for larger offices.
 Will eventually need to start making paged requests.
 * 0.3.2 - Fix LICENSE link in package.json
 * 0.3.1 - Set preferGlobal